DavidPeterWatson/Coding/Coding.md

 ## Stubbing

-Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what&#39;s programmed in for the test.
-Stubs may also record information about calls, such as an email gateway stub that remembers the messages it &#39;sent&#39;, or maybe only how many messages it &#39;sent&#39;
+Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
+Stubs may also record information about calls, such as an email gateway stub that remembers the messages it 'sent', or maybe only how many messages it 'sent'

 Stub : This implementation is configured to respond to calls from the SUT with the values (or exceptions) that will exercise the Untested Code (see Production Bugs on page X) within the SUT.
 A key indication for using a Test Stub is having Untested Code caused by the inability to control the indirect inputs of the SUT